ww9/mysql2sqlite/README.md

 [![Screenshot](/screenshot.png)](https://ww9.github.io/mysql2sqlite/)

+## Why?

+I needed to convert an MySQL SQL file to SQLite and couldn't find an online solution.
+So I wrote one.

 ## Problem converting SQL file?

+This was tested with only the MySQL SQL file I needed to convert.
 If the tool doesn't convert your SQL file as expected please create an issue.
 Preferably include source SQL file or a sample to reproduce the problem.

 ## License